 Sepsis can and does affect people of all ages.
 The very young and those who already have a chronic health problem or a compromised immune system are at higher risk of developing sepsis.
 But people who are aging, over 65 years old, particularly those who have health issues, are even more susceptible to sepsis than any other group.
-According to a study published in 2006, while people aged 65 years and older are 13 times more likely to be hospitalized with sepsis than adults younger than 65 and 63% of older adults 60 years and older are admitted to the ICU present with sepsis upon admission.
+Adults age 65 years and older are 13 times more likely to be hospitalized with sepsis than adults younger than 65 and 63% of older adults 60 years and older are admitted to the ICU present with sepsis upon admission.

 - In older adults, sepsis is 1.96 times more likely to result in readmission to a hospital than non-sepsis hospitalizations.